ikbalkazanc/Asp.NetCore-Security/README.md

 ```
 app.UseMiddleware<IPSafeMiddleWare>();
 ```
-Actually you can do this checking process as filter.
-Therefore you can checking ip in controller level or action level.
+Actually you can do this checking process as filter too.
+Thus you can checking ip in controller level or action level.
 Maybe this can improve performance.
 <!-- CONTACT -->
 ## Contact
 Muhammet İkbal KAZANCI - [LinkedIn](https://www.linkedin.com/in/ikbalkazanc/) - mi.kazanci@hotmail.com